AuthGuard/DocsSite/docs/auth_scenarios.md

 AuthGuard will only return an encrypted token, and then you can decrypt it yourself, or call AuthGuard to do so.
 Token encryption configuration example can be found [here](/docs/configuration#jwt).

+## One-Time Passwords & Passwordless
+OTPs and Passwordless are considered intermediary steps, or extensions to basic authentication.
+For example, instead of having "basic to session", you would have "basic to OTP" then "OTP to session".
+In the case of passwordless login, basic is performed without a password.

+Those are all defined as exchanges, and are, therefore, available through the exchange endpoint, or can be configured to be used through the authenticate endpoint.